johnnygreco/love-thy-pixels/README.md

 ---

 ## Overview
 This repo contains material from part of a week-long [program at Ohio State](https://u.osu.edu/aspire/) for middle schoolers.
 This particular activity uses `ltpix` (Love thy Pixels), a pedagogical software package designed to give the students hands-on experience in coding and image processing.
-And because they make the most beautiful images, the subject matter is galaxies!
+And because they make the most beautiful images, the subject matter is stars and galaxies!

 ---